Azure-Samples/hdinsight-aks/flink/Real-Time generative AI demo with DataVerse/README.md

 **Microsoft Dataverse:** This is the starting point of the workflow.
 It’s connected to a “Sales/contacts table” which feeds into the workflow.<br>
 **Azure Eventhub:** store layer.<br>
 **Flink:** The data from the "Dataverse: contacts Topic" is processed in Flink SQL and then sent to "Dataverse: myleads Topic (Cold Calling).”<br>
 **LangChain:** An LangChain agent uses LangChain and Proxycurl for scraping LinkedIn Profile data.
-The process of extracting LinkedIn profiles and summaries is depicted, leading to "Azure Event Hub Dataverse: myleads Topic (Ice-Breaker generation)."
+The process of extracting LinkedIn profiles and summaries is depicted, leading to "Azure Event Hub Dataverse: myleads Topic (Ice-Breaker generation)." <br>
 **OpenAI:** The data flows into OpenAI for further processing.<br>
 **Power BI:** Power BI is involved in calling an APP and generating calling list reports.<br>